influencer affiliation master agreement terms

 8.4 Subcontractors.
 Agency shall have the option to subcontract to perform Services.

 8.5 No Third-Party Beneficiaries.
-Except as to Influencers and except as to parties covered by indemnification in Article VI above, (i) nothing herein expressed or implied is intended or shall be construed to confer upon or to give any person any rights or remedies under or by reason of the Agreement other than the Parties and their permitted assigns, and (ii) no third-party beneficiaries are expected or intended.
+Except as to Influencers and except as to parties covered by the disclaimer in Section 5.5 above and indemnification in Article VI above, (i) nothing herein expressed or implied is intended or shall be construed to confer upon or to give any person any rights or remedies under or by reason of the Agreement other than the Parties and their permitted assigns, and (ii) no third-party beneficiaries are expected or intended.
 Furthermore, except as set forth in Section 1.8 above, it is expressly hereby stated that Influencer is not an intended third-party beneficiary of any agreement between Agency and an Influencer.

 8.6 Assignment.
 Neither Party may assign the Agreement in whole or in part without the other Party’s prior written consent except in the case of the sale or other transfer (whether direct or indirect, or by merger, operation of law, change of control, or otherwise) of all or substantially all of the assets or voting equity interests of a Party so long as the assignee agrees in writing to be bound by the terms of the Agreement.
 Any assignment contrary to this provision shall be void and of no effect.
 The terms and conditions of the Agreement shall inure to the benefit of and be binding upon the respective permitted successors and assigns of the Parties.